toddwint/snmp/README.md

 <https://github.com/toddwint/snmp>

-SNMP server docker image for simple lab syslog testing.
+SNMP server docker image for simple lab SNMP testing.

 This image was created for lab setups where the need to verify snmp messages are being sent to a customer owned snmp server.